LuvArora443/Log-Ingestor/README.md

 <h3 align="center">Log Ingestor</h3>

   <p align="center">
-    The project is a log ingestor that helps you ingest logs adn query it.
+    The project is a log ingestor that helps you ingest logs and query it.
     <br />

 </div>